Broken English (album): Critical reception

+Cashbox noted that "with a tight, near Velvet Underground band behind her, Marianne delivers crystal clear visions of reality that culminate themselves in the track "Why D'Ya Do It," which is probably the most sincere attempt at a "woman's song" this planet has ever heard."

+AllMusic awarded it four-and-a-half stars, retrospectively commenting that "after a lengthy absence, Faithfull resurfaced on this 1979 album, which took the edgy and brittle sound of punk rock and gave it a shot of studio-smooth dance rock.
+Faithfull's whiskey-worn vocals perfectly match the bitter and biting "Why'd Ya Do It" and revitalize John Lennon's "Working Class Hero."

+Reviewing the deluxe edition of the record in 2013, Pitchfork observed that "it's still raw enough to make you squirm - the cracked, undead voice of a woman back from exile to make a record about the simple audacity of staying alive...The resulting album feels so intimate and personal that it's easy to overstate its singularity.
+But Broken English is more than just a portrait of the addict as a middle-aged woman; it captures an entire generation's disillusioned comedown."

+Alexis Petridis from The Guardian gave the deluxe edition a five star review, noting that "more impressive still, it retains its capacity to shock: not because of the language...but because there's something utterly believable about Faithfull's tone of contempt...Broken English careers by, its 35 minutes as bracingly full of venom and spite as anything her punk admirers could muster.
+For Faithfull, it seemed to work as catharsis."

 Singles

-Broken English made #57 in the UK album charts and #82 in the US.
+Broken English reached No. 57 on the UK Album Chart, and No. 82 in the US.
 "The Ballad of Lucy Jordan" was released as a single simultaneously with the LP in October 1979.
 The title track was issued as a single in January 1980.
 Faithfull included five tracks from the album on her 1990 live recording Blazing Away: "Broken English", "Guilt", "The Ballad of Lucy Jordan", "Working Class Hero" and "Why D'Ya Do It".
 In 1996, "Witches' Song" was covered by Juliana Hatfield for the soundtrack of the film The Craft.

 An extended remix of the title track (5:46) was released on 12" vinyl in 1979 and included as a bonus 7" with the Australian pressing.
 An unofficial remix produced by Baron von Luxxury led to the song being re-added to numerous DJ playlists, including BBC Radio 1, in early 2008.